-Approved project proposals are advertised on Our Projects webpage.
+Approved project proposals are advertised on Our Projects webpage when applications open.

 When applications go live, please check the website to ensure your project proposal is displaying correctly and promote your project via your networks.

 Prospective students submit applications for their top two preferences via StudentHub.
 A link to StudentHub will be made live on the Apply webpage when applications open.

 Applications and supporting material will be collated by UQIDAR and sent to supervisors for shortlisting.

 The Academy Joint Admissions Sub-committee (AJAS), comprised of senior UQ and IITD staff, will shortlist applicants for interview.
 This ranking will be arrived at on the basis of transcripts, SOPs, scores in competitive exams, the student’s research plan and their skype/zoom interview with the supervisors.
 Shortlisted applicants will then be asked to: